Make sure this part fits your vehicle

 A:

-Instead, it advises checking the carburetor number and consulting a partsman to ensure proper compatibility and avoid unauthorized modifications.
-All units feature automatic chokes, either hot air or electrically heated.
-Carburetor types vary based on engine capacity, ranging from dual to four-barrel downdraft designs.
-The Rochester 2G series is a dual-barrel, side bowl carburetor with fixed main metering jets calibrated through air bleeds and a power enrichment valve assembly.
-Some models incorporate an electric throttle closing solenoid for preventing dieseling.
-The choke operates via an exhaust manifold heated coil.
-The Rochester 4MV (Quadrajet) and M4MC (Quadrajet) series are downdraft two-stage units, with the former having primary and secondary sides and a common float chamber.
-Lastly, the Holley 4150 series, a 4-barrel carburetor, is used in early high-performance vehicles and features a center inlet with a temperature-sensing choke coil on the intake manifold.
+This advises people to cross-check their carburetor numbers and consult a partsman in order to be sure of correct compatibility and evade any alterations that are unauthorized.
+All units have automatic chokes-hot air or electrically heated.
+The type of carburetor changes depending on the size of the engine; it can be four-barrel downdraft or dual.
+The Rochester 2G series, a side bowl carburetor with fixed main metering jets calibrated through air bleeds and a power enrichment valve assembly, is a typical example of such system.
+Some models include an electric throttle closing solenoid for preventing dieseling.
+It used an exhaust manifold heated coil to operate the choke.
+The Rochester 4MV (Quadrajet) and M4MC (Quadrajet) series are downdraft two-stage units, with the former having primary and secondary sides and common float chamber.
+Finally, Holley 4150 series is a four-barrel carburetor used in early high-performance vehicles which has a center inlet fitted with an intake manifold temperature sensing choke coil.

 Posted by GMPartsGiant Specialist